Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 • Red, scaly skin.

-• There are areas of color variation, usually from red to brown.
+• Areas of color variation, usually from red to brown.

 • Thick, brittle, flaky, or cracked skin.